YUGESHKARAN/dsu/README.md

 ## Contributing

 We welcome contributions!
-Please open an issue or pull request for suggestions, improvements, or bug fixes.
+Open an issue or pull request for suggestions, improvements, or bug fixes.

 ## Contact